Matthew Wright 7am - 10am

-Roger Moore's Wonderful Interview With Steve Allen Shows Him At His Best
+Roger Moore's Wonderful Interview With Steve Allen Shows The Actor At His Best

 In this wonderful archive interview from 2014, LBC's Steve Allen speaks with the late Roger Moore, who has died aged 89.